Skip to main content

 }

-Using GenerateSW will not take our existing service worker file into consideration, and it'll always output what we could consider the "default".
+Using GenerateSW ignores any existing service worker file and always outputs what we’d consider the “default.”

 Workbox and plugins

-Since Vue under the hood uses Workbox, we can leverage the plugin based system that comes with Workbox.
-In a previous article we have discussed how to use the Cloudinary plugin to adaptively load images based on the network connection of the user.
-We can use the same plugin in our current code as well.
+Since Vue uses Workbox under the hood, we can tap into the plugin-based system that comes with it.
+In a previous article we covered how to use the Cloudinary plugin to adaptively load images based on the user’s network connection.
+The same plugin works in our current code too.

 Develop and benefit

-The beautiful thing about using Vue with the PWA plugin is that we can keep on developing our application and at build time all the assets that we use are going to be added to the precache manifest, and therefore they'll automatically form part of the service worker.
+The beautiful thing about using Vue with the PWA plugin: we can keep developing our application and at build time all assets get added to the precache manifest automatically.
+They become part of the service worker without any extra effort.

 Installation

-Astute developers may have noticed already that upon executing a build, we not only get a service worker and a precache manifest file generated but we also get manifest.json added to the dist folder.
-This is the file that contains "metadata" about the PWA - the name, icons, a start URL, amongst other things.
-By having this file in place, our PWA is installable pretty much straight away.
-This is another additional benefit of letting Vue generate the PWA for us.
+Sharp-eyed developers may have noticed that running a build doesn’t just generate a service worker and a precache manifest.
+It also drops a manifest.json into the dist folder.
+This file holds “metadata” about the PWA: the name, icons, a start URL, among other things.
+With this file in place, our PWA is installable more or less straight away.
+That’s another perk of letting Vue generate the PWA for us.

 Conclusion

-Progressive Web Applications have great benefits that include enhanced performance as well as giving users an app-like functionality.
-Using the appropriate plugin, Vue developers can also leverage the benefits of Workbox - an open-source set of JavaScript libraries created by Google to aid developers in creating amazing PWAs.
+Progressive Web Applications bring real performance benefits and give users app-like functionality.
+Using the appropriate plugin, Vue developers can tap into Workbox, an open-source set of JavaScript libraries created by Google that makes building solid PWAs considerably easier.